solkim-83/tp/docs/UserGuide.md

 #### Listing all reminders: `list`

 Lists all reminders in the remarks panel.
-It lists each reminder and a countdown to their events.
+It lists each reminder and a countdown to its event.

 Example:
 * `list -r`